akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The geese knew her, but she was gone

 At the burial, Harold stood still.
-His hands were on Beatrice's shoulders, heavy and warm.
-He didn't speak, but watched as they slid the plain wooden box into the hollow in the stone.
+His hands were on Beatrice’s shoulders, heavy and warm.
+He didn’t speak, but watched as they slid the plain wooden box into the hollow in the stone.

 There was no scent of wet earth, only the musty smell of stone-dust and the hollow scrape of wood on rock that echoed off the vaulted ceiling.
 Here was silence pressed down by the lid vanishing into the shadows of the niche.